sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > And he said to them, "Follow me, and I will make you fishers of men."
 And they straightway left [their] nets, and followed him.
 [Mat 4:19 ESV]

 Christ is the one who extended the offer here.
 He was the one that found Peter and Andrew, not the other way around.
-Not only did He invite them to followe Him, He hinted at the bigger purpose at work - becoming "fishers of men".
+Not only did He invite them to followe Him, He hinted at the bigger purpose He had for them: becoming "fishers of men" for His kingdom.
+We can debate what exactly went through their minds as they accepted the invitation or what they may or may not have known about who Jesus was at that instant.
+But we cannot debate the simple fact that they accepted and followed.

-We may wonder what exactly went through their minds as they accepted the invitation.
+Christ shared His authority with those that followed both at the present and in the future.

 A core purpose of Christ's ministry on earth was being a life-giving judge